Foreword by Lance Armstrong

 It was a drama that captured the imagination of millions of Americans and has become a part of the sport's folklore.
 Now ironman races proliferate around the world.
 The original race has turned into the annual World Championships, contested by 1,800 athletes, cheered on by thousands of spectators in Hawaii on the weekend of the first full moon in October.
 More than 50,000 hopefuls try to qualify for it each year.

 The buzz at any ironman, let alone the World Championships, is palpable.
 Among the athletes it is born of a nervous excitement about what might lie ahead.
 For the elite the question might be, will I win today?
 But, even for them and certainly for everyone else, the main question is, will I finish and at what cost?
 Even if your body does not break down through sheer fatigue, there is ample scope for an unsuspected injury, be it in the mass brawl that is the swim, the high-speed road race on the bike, or the relentless pounding of the streets as you drag yourself through the marathon.
 The effects of any illness are magnified in bodies that are being pushed to their limit.
-And then there is the perennial threat of mechanical failure on the bike, gastro-intestinal problems, dehydration or overheating.
+And then there is the perennial threat of mechanical failure on the bike, gastro-intestinal dehydration or overheating.

 As a result, the rituals of the ironman athlete are meticulous.
-After the pre-dawn breakfast, it is down to the start with hundreds of other athletes to begin the extensive application of Vaseline.
+From the pre-dawn breakfast, it is down to the start with hundreds of other athletes to begin the extensive application of Vaseline.
 It pays not to stand on ceremony.
 Chafing is one of the ironman athlete's worst enemies.
 It may not stop you, but it hurts like hell, mostly round the crotch, the underarms and the nipples.
 These areas need copious amounts of lubrication.
 The less shame you have about it the better for your race.

 Ideally, you take to the water and warm up about fifteen minutes before the start.
 Ironman swims are almost always conducted in open water.
 The temperature determines whether you are allowed a wetsuit.
 As the start approaches, you scull in the water, lying on your front, staying afloat, waiting for the gun.
-At some races, as in the tropical waters off Hawaii, this can be one of the most beautiful, sublime moments of your year—certainly of your day.
+At some races, as in the tropical waters off Hawaii, this can be one of the most beautiful, sublime moments of your year – certainly of your day.

 Then the gun goes off, and all hell breaks loose.
-The idea is to get "on the feet" of the fastest swimmers, in other words to move in behind them and take advantage of their slipstream.
+The idea is to get 'on the feet' of the fastest swimmers, in other words to move in behind them and take advantage of their slipstream.
 It is, effectively, a fight.
 Limbs flail and can catch you anywhere on your person.
 People might swim over the top of you.
 The water churns up, making it difficult to breathe.
 If the sea is choppy it is worse still.
 You are in a washing machine.

 For the elite, this will go on for around an hour.
 For anyone who wants to continue beyond the swim, it must not go on for more than two hours and twenty minutes.
-Here is another cruelty to contend with—the cut-off times.
+Here is another cruelty to contend with – the cut-off times.
 If you do not complete the 2.4-mile swim in that time, you are not allowed to continue.
 The same applies to the other two disciplines.
 If you are still cycling ten and a half hours after the start, you must stop.
 And at midnight, seventeen hours after the start, the officials head out onto the course to round up those still pounding the streets to tell them they haven't made it.

 The resultant scenes are heart-rending.
 You might think that people would feel relieved to be spared further punishment on a course that is so clearly beating them, but no, that is not the ironman way.
 They are distraught, inconsolable that they will not be allowed to finish what they had started, not just a few hours earlier when they began the race but years earlier when they began to dream.
 Everybody has their own reason for taking on an ironman; nobody enters into it with anything less than all their heart.

-Once you've found your bike in the area known as "transition" (this should take you around two minutes), it is out onto the open road, where the best will take the next four and a half to five hours to complete the 112-mile bike course.
+Once you've found your bike in the area known as 'transition' (this should take you around two minutes), it is out onto the open road, where the best will take the next four and a half to five hours to complete the 112-mile bike course.
 The sun rises ever higher during this stage.
 In hot countries, this is when the race becomes truly punishing.
 But rain brings its own problems too, and wind, particularly when combined with either of the above, can play havoc.
 A tailwind is all right, but riding into a headwind is much the same as riding up a hill.
 Crosswinds are even worse.
 If they are strong enough they are quite unnerving, making the bike difficult to control and sometimes blowing you off the road.

 It is on the bike that you may first develop a need for the toilet.
 Again, it pays not to be squeamish.
 There is the occasional Portaloo on the course, but the most time-efficient solution, I find, is to go in my pants.
 If you're on the run, a quick crouch over a roadside ditch is acceptable.
-But on the bike, unless a flat tire causes a natural break, going in the saddle is the best way.
+But on the bike, unless a flat tyre causes a natural break, going on the saddle is the best way.
 This is when the earlier application of Vaseline really comes into its own.
 And don't underestimate the use of urine as a weapon.
 On the bike it is forbidden to take advantage of someone's slipstream, even though it is allowed in the swim.
 We call it drafting.
 To get too close to the bike in front is not only dangerous but cheating.
 There are a series of official penalties for anyone caught doing it, but people still do.
 If anyone does it to me, I let off a warning shot, and they usually back off.
 It is yet another reason to keep yourself hydrated.

 The final leg is when even the best start to wrestle with their demons.
-After 112 miles sitting on an unforgiving saddle, crouched low over the handlebars to maximize your aerodynamics and pumping your legs remorselessly, taking to your feet for the marathon can be a strange sensation.
+After 112 miles sitting on an unforgiving saddle, crouched low over the handlebars to maximise your aerodynamics and pumping your legs remorselessly, taking to your feet for the marathon can be a strange sensation.
 Your legs will feel like jelly for the first few minutes, but that will pass.
 Soon they will feel like lead.

 It is impossible to swim, bike and run for the best part of a day and not experience bad times.
 Illness, dehydration and physical niggles, not to mention full-blown injuries, come and go throughout.
-There is also the mental anguish—that long road stretching out ahead of you, the landmarks that just won't come quickly enough.
-You can't listen to music; you have only the throb of blood through your head for company, and the screams of every unthinking fiber in your body that they want to stop.
+There is also the mental anguish – that long road stretching out ahead of you, the landmarks that just won't come quickly enough.
+You can't listen to music; you have only the throb of blood through your head for company, and the screams of every unthinking fibre in your body that they want to stop.
 This is when the mind must take over.
 Ironman is as much a mental game as a physical one.

 Everything is redeemed, though, by the sight of the finish line.
 The crowds, whose exhortations around the course lift many a flagging body and soul, focus all of their energy around the final few yards.
 Whether you finish first or 1,001st, they make you feel like a champion.
 Your body may be wrecked, muscles cramping, skin chafing, toenails falling off and feet blistering, but you have joined a special club.
 After all of my races, I stay at the finish line all night to welcome people home.
 I wouldn't want to be anywhere else.
 We professionals do nothing but eat, sleep and train for these events, but it's the thousands who take on an ironman for the love of it who inspire me the most.

 Julie Moss was the first great hero of the sport, but there have been countless others since, and most of them get nowhere near the podium.
-People fighting old age, illness and disability, those recovering from horrific injury, others simply wrestling with the demands of a day job—these are the heroes of ironman.
+People fighting old age, illness and disability, those recovering from horrific injury, others simply wrestling with the demands of a day job – these are the heroes of ironman.